-The IADC is committed to diversity, equity, and inclusion, and strives to create an environment where varied backgrounds, perspectives, and experiences are shared and valued.
+The IADC is committed to diversity, equity, inclusion, and belonging, and strives to create an environment where varied backgrounds, perspectives, and experiences are shared and valued.

-The resources below provide knowledge and insight for those who want to make diversity, equity, and inclusion a priority personally and professionally.
+The resources below provide knowledge and insight for those who want to make diversity, equity, inclusion, and belonging a priority personally and professionally.

 If you have a resource you would like to contribute, please email Ashley Hatfield.

-IADC Diversity, Equity and Inclusion Discussion Series - Recordings
+IADC Diversity, Equity, Inclusion, and Belonging Discussion Series - Recordings

-The IADC's Diversity, Equity and Inclusion Committee has been presenting an ongoing discussion series about how to be an active ally.
+The IADC's Diversity, Equity, Inclusion and Belonging Committee has been presenting an ongoing discussion series about how to be an active ally.

 To view the recordings, click here. (please note this document is password protected; you must be logged into the IADC website to view)